hugorydel/hugorydel-portfolio/_works/hotel-site.md

   url: '/public/assets/work/hotel-site/cover.png'
 ---

-### Key Info

-- **Project Instructions:** Build a simple HTML website template for hotels which you could present to clients in that area
-- **Skills Employed:** HTML, CSS, JavaScript

-### Overview
+I successfully designed and built a simple HTML website template for hotels.
+This template was specifically created to be presented to potential clients in the hotel industry, showcasing the key features and benefits of their establishments.
+The project primarily involved the use of HTML, CSS, and JavaScript.
+This article provides a brief summary of the project, highlighting the main accomplishments and skills employed.

-- With the help of HTML & CSS built a standard home page, contact page, and about page.
+Using HTML and CSS, I created a standard set of pages that form the foundation of the hotel website template.
+These included a home page, contact page, and about page.

-- This was my first introduction to publishing a site I've built
+This project served as my first introduction to publishing a website that I had built.
+It allowed me to understand the process of taking a website from development to a live environment.
+I gained experience into many technical aspects of publishing a site including web hosting, domain registration, and deployment.